microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/senet-tutorial.md

 ## Verify the data streaming to microshare

 Your Senet device data should now be streaming to your microshare account.
-Let me show you how to check that with the API.
+You can verify that with the microshare API.

-You are going to use the `Share -> Get Shares by recType` call.
-But to do that you need a password token as explained in the previous section.
+You are going to use the `Share -> Get Shares by recType` call, for which you need a `password token`.

-Open the `Authenticaiton -> Request Token` call, and run it.
-The generated `access-token` is automatically copied to your environment, so you are ready to go and run `Get Shares by recType`.
+Open and run the request `Authentication -> Request Token`.
+The generated `access-token` is automatically copied to your environment, so you are immediately ready to go and run `Get Shares by recType`.

-For the `Get Shares by recType` call, specify the recType you used in the query params, and click send.
-This requests a view of all the data **THAT YOU ONLY HAVE ACCESS TO** associated to that recType:
+For the `Get Shares by recType` request, specify the recType you used in the query params, and click send.
+It returns a view of all the data **THAT YOU ONLY HAVE ACCESS TO** associated to that recType:

 {% include image.html url="/assets/img/get-share-call-1.png" description="Successful password token call" %}
 {% include image.html url="/assets/img/get-share-call-2.png" description="Successful share call" %}
 {% include image.html url="/assets/img/get-share-call-3.png" description="Senet data in microshare example" %}

-If the redirection worked, you should see data returned with your Senet data under the `objs -> data` keys.
-The `pdu key` holds your device's payload data which is generally sensor data such as temperature, gps or co2 measurements.
+As a consequence of the redirection, you now see your Senet data under the `objs -> data` keys.
+The `pdu` key holds your device's payload data which is generally sensor data such as temperature, GPS or CO2 measurements.

-If you execute that call again, the number of records will increase as the data is streamed.
+If you execute the request again, the number of records will increase as the data is streamed.
 The microshare metadata tells you how many pages of records you have, and the total number of records (platform wide) stored under this recType.

 **Beware** the `totalCount` value can be higher than the total number of records you own.
 This is because another user could be storing data under the same recType.
 Don't worry, you will only see your data, and the other user will only see their data, unless you have created Rules to share your data.